nodejs/node/doc/api/module.md

 Omitting vs providing a `source` for `'commonjs'` has very different effects:

-* When a `source` is provided, all `require` calls from this module will be processed by the ESM loader with registered `resolve` and `load` hooks; all `require.resolve` calls from this module will be processed by the ESM loader with registered `resolve` hooks; only a subset of the CommonJS API will be available (e.g. no `require.extensions`, no `require.cache`, no `require.resolve.paths`) and monkey-patching on the CommonJS module loader will not apply.
+* When a `source` is provided, or when running `node` with `--experimental-default-type=module`, all `require` calls from this module will be processed by the ESM loader with registered `resolve` and `load` hooks; all `require.resolve` calls from this module will be processed by the ESM loader with registered `resolve` hooks; only a subset of the CommonJS API will be available (e.g. no `require.extensions`, no `require.cache`, no `require.resolve.paths`) and monkey-patching on the CommonJS module loader will not apply.
-* If `source` is undefined or `null`, it will be handled by the CommonJS module loader and `require`/`require.resolve` calls will not go through the registered hooks.
-This behavior for nullish `source` is temporary — in the future, nullish `source` will not be supported.
+* If `source` is undefined or `null`, and `node` is run with `--experimental-default-type=commonjs`, it will be handled by the CommonJS module loader and `require`/`require.resolve` calls will not go through the registered hooks.

-The Node.js internal `load` implementation, which is the value of `next` for the last hook in the `load` chain, returns `null` for `source` when `format` is `'commonjs'` for backward compatibility.
+When `node` is run with `--experimental-default-type=commonjs`, the Node.js internal `load` implementation, which is the value of `next` for the last hook in the `load` chain, returns `null` for `source` when `format` is `'commonjs'` for backward compatibility.
 Here is an example hook that would opt-in to using the non-default behavior: